 Usually, no. Accommodation is limited and application to stay is individually processed but usually reserved only for members attending an event or with a particular purpose to fulfill for the Society onsite.
 Please check our Events listings for the School of the Wisdom and other courses you may be interested in which may upon notifying us grant you permission to stay for the duration of these.

 Is there long term accommodation if I want to volunteer?

 The Society depends heavily on the generous offer of its members to assist with the many projects on site.
 All offers of skills are welcome and are assessed on a needs and individual basis.
 If there is a longer term accommodation need this too will be assessed for availability at the time.

 I want to become a member.
 What do I have to do?

 Check under ABOUT>Membership for further information.
 We do recommend you attend regular meetings and check to see whether The Freedom of Thought and the society's Three Objects resonate deeply within you.
-Application for Membership can be made with the International Secretary.
+Application for Membership to the Indian Section can be made with the person at the Bookshop near the gate, or concerning other countries you may ask from the International Secretary.